The My Hero Academia Season 6 anime TV series has been confirmed to be in production.

-The My Hero Academia Season 6 anime TV series will continue the story of Deku and his friends at UA High.
+My Hero Academia 6 will continue the story of Deku and his friends at UA High in the Paranormal Liberation War arc.
 But when will Boku no Hero Academia Season 6 come out?

 Animation studio Bones will produce My Hero Academia Season 6.
 Bones has multiple sub-studios labeled A through E. Studio C is led by producer Yoshihiro Oyabu, and it works exclusively on the Boku no Hero Academia anime series.